FaserF/ha-aegisbot/README.md

 | [🧑‍💻 Development](#-development) | [💖 Credits](#-credits--acknowledgements) | [📄 License](#-license) | |

 ### Why use this integration?
-AegisBot is a powerful orchestrator for group management.
-This integration allows you to bridge the gap between your community management and your smart home/dashboard.
-You can trigger security lockdowns, monitor threat levels, and get alerted to critical moderation events natively in Home Assistant.
+AegisBot is a powerful system for group management and moderation.
+This integration allows you to bridge the gap between your community management and your Home Assistant dashboard.
+You can monitor moderation status, active groups, and get alerted to critical moderation events natively in Home Assistant.

 ## ✨ Features

 - **Real-time Monitoring**:
-  - **Global Stats**: Total protected groups, active warnings, and malicious links detected across your entire fleet.
+  - **Global Stats**: Total protected groups, active warnings, and blocked spam links across all groups.
-  - **Group Health**: Per-group health scores based on recent activity and threat ratios.
+  - **Group Health**: Per-group health scores based on recent activity and moderation ratios.
-  - **AI Intelligence**: Monitor the usage and performance of your Gemini-powered FAQ system.
+  - **AI Assistant**: Monitor the usage and performance of your Gemini-powered FAQ system.
-- **Security Controls**:
+- **Moderation Controls**:
-  - **Content Locks**: Toggles for individual group security settings like Media, Links, RTL, Buttons, and Stickers.
+  - **Content Locks**: Toggles for individual group settings like Media, Links, RTL, Buttons, and Stickers.
   - **System Status**: Monitor the connectivity and latency of your AegisBot instance and its database.
 - **Administrative Actions**:
   - **Filter Sync**: Manually trigger a synchronization of your global blocklists and filters.
-  - **Federation Sync**: Propagate security settings across your federation in real-time.
+  - **Federation Sync**: Synchronize moderation settings across your federation in real-time.
   - **Group Moderation & Actions**: Perform Telegram actions directly via HA Services (`send_message`, `ban_user`, `mute_user`, `warn_user`, etc.).
 - **Optimized for Reliability**:
   - **DataUpdateCoordinator**: Efficient state polling that respects your server resources.